osglworks/java-unit/README.md

 The project provides supporting Java unit tests:

-* The `org.osgl.ut.TestBase` class is provided to be extended by user's test class.
+* The `TestBase` class is provided to be extended by user's test class.
 The class itself extends `org.junit.Assert` with simplified assertion methods.

 * The project has added the full [hamcrest-2.0.0.0](http://hamcrest.org/) library into the dependency, which provides more [matchers](http://hamcrest.org/JavaHamcrest/javadoc/2.0.0.0/org/hamcrest/Matcher.html) than the junit bundled hamcrest matchers.